louismeunier/louismeunier.net/content/math/stats.md

 ---
-title: "📊 basic statistics in R"
+title: "basic statistics in R"
 description: "compilation of basic functions and visualizations in R"
 weight: 2
 ---